cassolg/elastic-cyber-lab/docs/certificate-authority.md

 ## Objective

-- Create a trusted internal CA using `elasticsearch-certutil`
+- Created a trusted internal CA using `elasticsearch-certutil`
-- Generate and sign certificates for Fleet Server using a **DNS-resolvable domain**
+- Generated and sign certificates for Fleet Server using a **DNS-resolvable domain**
-- Secure Fleet Server communication using TLS
+- Secured Fleet Server communication using TLS
-- Ensure Elastic Agents and Kibana communicate over HTTPS
+- Ensured Elastic Agents and Kibana communicate over HTTPS

 ---